Microsoft and Google financials could surface at trial

 The case in U.S. District Court, Western District of Washington is Microsoft Corp. vs. Motorola Inc., 10-cv-1823.

-(Reporting By Bill Rigby in Seattle and Dan Levine in San Francisco; editing by Jim Marshall)
+(Reporting By Bill Rigby in Seattle and Dan Levine in San Francisco; editing by Jim Marshall and Carol Bishopric)